srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 1. Verify that your AZ-220 dashboard is being displayed.

-1. On the rg-az220 resource group tile, click **iot-az220-training-{your-id}**
+1. On the **rg-az220** resource group tile, click **iot-az220-training-{your-id}**

-    When you first open your IoT Hub, it will display the _Overview_ blade.
-As you can see, the area at the top of this blade provides some essential information about your IoT Hub service, such as datacenter location and subscription.
-But this blade also includes tiles that provide information about how you are using your hub and recent activities.
-Let's take a look at these tiles before exploring further.

-1. On the left side navigation menu, under **Explorers**, click **IoT devices**.
+1. On the left-side menu of your IoT Hub blade, under **Explorers**, click **IoT devices**.

 1. At the top of the **IoT devices** pane, click **+ New**.

 1. In the **Device ID** field, enter **sensor-th-0001**

+    The device identity (Device ID) is used for device authentication and access control.

+    It is helpful to establish some form of naming convention for your device identities.
+There are several reasons for this, including that the device ID is the value IoT Hub uses represent a device.
+Having a device ID that succinctly and informatively differentiates one device from another is therefor helpful.

+    The suggested naming convention above, _sensor-th-0001_, identifies this device as a sensor enabled device (_sensor_) that reports temperature and humidity values (_-th_) and is the first device of this type in a series of up to 9999 (_-0001_).
+Contoso may have 200 or 5000 of these devices installed and reporting environmental conditions from the factory floor, and the device identity will be one of the ways that a device can be recognized.

-1. Under **Authentication type**, ensure **Symmetric key** is selected.
+1. Under **Authentication type**, ensure that **Symmetric key** is selected.

     Notice that there are three types of authentication available.
-In this lab we will leverage the simplest of the three, Symmetric key.
-X509 Certificates and their use for authentication will be covered in later labs.
+In this lab you will leverage the simplest of the three, Symmetric key.
+X.509 Certificates and their use for authentication will be covered in later labs.

 1. Notice that the **Primary key** and **Secondary key** fields are disabled.

 1. Under **Auto-generate keys**, ensure the checkbox is selected.

     With **Auto-generate keys** selected, the **Primary key** and **Secondary key** fields are disabled and will be populated once the record is saved.
-Un-selecting **Auto-generate keys** will enable those fields, allowing values to be directly entered.
+Un-selecting **Auto-generate keys** will enable those fields, allowing for values to be entered directly.

-1. Under **Connect this device to an IoT hub**, ensure **Enable** is selected.
+1. Under **Connect this device to an IoT hub**, ensure that **Enable** is selected.

-    You might choose to disable this option during initial creation if you were creating the device entry ahead of rollout and you may update this value in the future if you wished to retain the device record, but prevent the associated device from connecting to the IoT Hub.
+    You could choose the Disable option here during the initial creation of a device if you were creating the device entry ahead of rollout.
+You could also choose to set this value to Disable at some future time if you wished to retain the device record, but prevent the associated device from connecting to the IoT Hub.

 1. Under **Parent device**, leave **No parent device** as the value.

     IoT devices may be parented by other devices such as IoT Edge devices.
-This feature will be demonstrated in a later lab.
+You will get a chance to implement a Parent-Child device relationship later in the course.

 1. To add this device record to the IoT Hub, click **Save**.